rogeriochaves/pictureit-editor/README.md

 ### Evoke as a Backend

-Alternatively, you can use also Evoke as a backend, it's generally faster and cheaper than Replicate, but with only basic Stable Diffusion available for now
+Alternatively, you can use also Evoke as a backend, it's cheaper than Replicate, but with only basic Stable Diffusion available for now

 First, get an Evoke API key at: